stefanoborini/book-the-software-company/06-office-and-workplace.md

 nav_order: 7
 ---

-# 7 Room and space organisation
+# 7 On office and workspace

 This chapter will focus on the office layout and choices to make to accommodate software development in a company.
 The Joel test entry number 8 recites